HCL-TECH-SOFTWARE/connections-doc/v8-cr1/admin/install/t_install_cluster.md

 -   It is best that you change the SOAP Request Timeout in the soap.client.props file to com.ibm.SOAP.requestTimeout=0, to ensure that no requests time out during the installation.
 -   Make sure that the JVM heap size of your Deployment Manager is high enough to prevent your system from crashing with OutOfMemory errors during the upgrade.
 At least temporarily, modify the JVM heap size to an initial and maximum value of 2048.
 -   After making any of the modifications above, restart the Deployment Manager and start the HTTP services afterwards.
+-   HCL Connections 8.0 requires IBM Installation Manager 1.9 or above.
+If you are using an earlier version of IBM Installation Manager than 1.9 than you need to upgrade before installing Connections.
+The IBM Installation Manager 1.9.2 which can be found at `HCL_Connections_Install\IM\<operatingSystem>`

 Assuming you made any of the modifications suggested, restart the Deployment Manager and then start the HTTP services before you proceed to install Connections.